kakasoo/nestia-commerce/prisma/ERD.md

   - `id`:
   - `name`: name of this shipping bundle.
   - `sellerId`:
-  - `FreeShippingThreshold`: If method column's value is `FreeOverThreshold`, This value is not null.
+  - `freeShippingThreshold`: If method column's value is `FreeOverThreshold`, This value is not null.
   - `method`: `MIN` OR `MAX` OR `FREE_OVER_THRESHOLD`.
 Shipping cost calculation method
   - `status`: `ACTIVE` OR `INACTIVE`.
 If this value is inactive, bundle shipping criteria will not be applied.
   - `createdAt`: DateTime this row was created.